Edge-to-Edge Top-Quilting :

 Please understand that part of our service is to trim your quilt of the excess backing/batting when the quilting process is finished.
 If you DO NOT want your quilt trimmed, it is critical you let us know at the time of your appointment !

 NEW!!
-Please bring your backing fabric, ironed and gently folded on a hanger.
+Please bring your backing fabric ironed.
 We will charge $10.00 to $20.00 for ironing the backing if it has NOT been pre-pressed.
 For a professional and beautiful job, please note that

-ALL BACKING FABRICS MUST BE PRESSED BEFORE BEING QUILTED!
+ALL BACKING FABRICS WILL BE PRESSED BEFORE BEING QUILTED!

 E S T I M A T I N G Y O U R C O S T :